profgavinbrown/profgavinbrown.github.io/_pages/about.md

 <div style="text-align: justify;">
 I work on foundational and methodological aspects of Machine Learning.
 I enjoy looking for <b>connections</b> and <b>equivalencies</b> between known methods in the jungle of ML, primarily with tools from statistics and information theory.
-I find this strategy leads to <b>deep understanding</b>, often surprising insights, and novel methods.
+I find this strategy leads to <b>deep understanding</b>, often surprising and beautiful insights, and novel methods.
 I have also applied work, in e.g. bioinformatics, clinical trials, and predictive policing.
 You may like to read some details, <a href="{{ base_path }}/nojargon">without all the technical jargon</a>.<br><br>
 </div>